RoFL: Robustness of Secure Federated Learning

-In this section, we answer the following questions, \textit{(i)} what is the cost of integrating ZKP for norm bounds into secure \FL protocols?, \textit{(ii)} can our proposed optimizations improve scalability?, and \textit{(iii)} is it possible to train a practical machine learning model with \oursystem? \fakeparagraph{Implementation.} We developed an end-to-end prototype of \oursystem that we make available online.
-The framework enables training end-to-end machine learning models with secure aggregation in the \FL setting and allow partitioners to specify constraints on the encrypted model updates.
-We implement the framework in Rust interfacing with Python to train neural networks with TensorFlow~\cite{tensorflow}.
+\secspacingbot \lsec{eval} In this section, we quantify the overhead of \oursystem and show that it can be used to train practical ML models. \fakeparagraph{Implementation.} We developed an end-to-end prototype of \oursystem that we make available online.
+We implement the framework in Rust and interface it with Python to train neural networks with TensorFlow~\cite{tensorflow}.
 For client-server communication, we rely on the Tonic RPC framework~\cite{tonic} with protobuf.
 We use the elliptic curve Curve25519 (i.e., 126-bit security) implementation from the \textit{dalek curve25519} library~\cite{daklek-curve-lib} for cryptographic operations.
 The library supports \textit{avx2} and \textit{avx512} hardware instructions for increased performance on supported platforms.
-The range proofs are implemented with the bulletproof library~\cite{daklek-bulletproof-lib} that builds on the same \mbox{elliptic curve library}.
+The range proofs are implemented with the Bulletproof library~\cite{daklek-bulletproof-lib}, which builds on the same \mbox{elliptic curve library}.